Prospectus

 No, you don’t need a referral from a health professional.
 The ethos of our college is that participants enroll on any workshop they think might help and they might enjoy.

-You will need access to an e-mail address.
-You will need a PC/laptop/tablet or phone and internet connection.
-All our online workshops take place on Zoom.
-A link will be sent to you via the email you provided.
+You will need access to an email address, and a PC, laptop, tablet or smartphone with a stable internet connection.
+All our online workshops take place on Zoom, and you will receive the joining link via the email you provide.

 Contact Details